stanchatt/PillarsProject/README.md

 ## 3.Environment

 ##### 3.1 Components
 The game will have different type of tile sets which have unique effects when the player is standing on it.
-These tile sets include desert, swamp, grass, and hill.
+These tile sets include desert, river, grass, and hill.
 The tile sets will be procedurally generate within each level of the game.
 ##### 3.2 Terrain Effects
-Desert- Reduce accuracy
+Desert- Reduce accuracy (-50%)
-Swamp- Movement decrease
+River- Impassable
-Grass- Range/vision increase
+Grass- Range increase (+25%)
-Hill- Accuracy increase against targets on Grass tile
+Hill- Damage increase against targets on lower tile (+10)
 ##### 3.3 Status Effects
 Different weapons can have different effects which can debuff enemies:
 Poison- Take X amount of damage over X turns